MattCBowman/Locomotive-fundamentals/README.md

 **Duplicated templates**

 LocomotiveCMS's behavior allows a different page's template for each locale.
-So let's say you have developed your site in English only, everything is developed, and then you add a locale : pages will be duplicated in the new locale.
+So let's say you have developed your site in English only, everything is developed, and then you add a locale: pages will be duplicated in the new locale.

 It's not possible to specify one template for every locales, so if you don't want to duplicate every page template at each code update, it could be easier to validate the site in one locale, and then at the end, adding the other locales.